-Let me be clear: The question before us is not whether to support or oppose the wall, or to support or oppose the President.
+Let me be clear: The question before us is not whether to support or oppose the wall, it is not whether to support or oppose President Trump.
 Rather, it is this: Do we want the Executive Branch-now or in the future-to hold a power that the Founders deliberately entrusted to Congress?

-It has been said that Congress's most precious power is the power in the purse-set out in plain language in Article 1, section 9 of our Constitution.
+It has been said that Congress's most precious power is the power of the purse-set out in plain language in Article 1, section 9 of our Constitution.
 It reads as follows: